Olympic Mountains: Climate

 Precipitation varies greatly throughout the range, from the wet western slopes to the semi-arid eastern ridges.
-Mount Olympus, nearly 8,000 ft tall, is a mere 35 mi from the Pacific Ocean, one of the steepest reliefs globally and accounting for the high precipitation of the area, with an estimated 240 in of snow and rain on Mount Olympus.
+Mount Olympus, nearly 8,000 ft tall, is a mere 35 mi from the Pacific Ocean, accounting for the high precipitation of the area, with an estimated 240 in of snow and rain on Mount Olympus.
 140 to 170 in of rain falls on the Hoh Rainforest annually, receiving the most measured precipitation of anywhere in the contiguous United States.
 Areas to the northeast of the mountains are located in a rain shadow cast by the mountain themselves, and receive as little as 16 in of precipitation around the city of Sequim.
 Annual precipitation increases to about 30 in on the edges of the rain shadow around Port Townsend, the San Juan Islands, and the city of Everett across Puget Sound.
 80% of precipitation falls during the winter months.
 On the coastal plain, the winter temperature stays between -2 and 7 C. During the summer it warms up to between 10 and 24 C, with occasional hot spell days reaching to the upper 80s to low 90s °F (30–35 °C).

 The large number of snowfields and glaciers, reaching down to 1,500 m (5,000 ft) above sea level, are a consequence of the high precipitation, northern latitude, and cool moderating climate adjacent to the Pacific Ocean.
 There are about 184 glaciers and permanent ice fields crowning the Olympics peaks.
 The most prominent glaciers are those on Mount Olympus covering approximately 10 sqmi.
 Beyond the Olympic complex are the glaciers of Mount Carrie and others in the Bailey Range, Mount Christie, Mount Queets, and Mount Anderson, however most of these have experienced significant decrease in both length and mass in recent decades, with several disappearing completely in the driest northeastern portion of the mountains.
 Due to global warming, glaciers in the Olympics are expected to largely disappear by 2070.